 Phone: 087 2793085

-E Mail: jpower@mayococo.ie
+E Mail: Oweninnycbf@mayococo.ie

 Where does this money come from?

 The Oweninny Community Benefit Fund Scheme is a fund based on the installed capacity of the Oweninny Wind Farm.
 Applications are sought from groups who are community based voluntary or enterprise organisations, co-operatives or partnerships or State funded organisations active in the area.
 Mayo County Council administers the scheme, and an evaluation committee considers the applications in line with Mayo County Councils policy on community benefit contributions required for certain major developments.